 To get you inspired, here are 12 of the best trekking destinations around the world.
-And, if you’re looking to book your next trip, you might want to check out our top travel deals page, suitable for a range of budgets.
+And, if you’re looking to book your next trip, you might want to check out our top travel deals page, with holidays suitable for a range of budgets.

 1. Patagonia, Chile

 To experience the best of the best, however – and to get the most brilliant views of the iconic towers that give this park its name – you should follow either the O Trek or the W Trek.
-The O Trek is a nine-day circuit, while the W Trek takes four or five days to complete.
+The O Trek is a nine-day circuit, while the W Trek takes four to five days to complete.
 Whichever trek you choose, you’ll be rewarded with stunning views and breathtaking vistas that make every mile worth it.

 2. Appalachia, USA

 When it comes to long treks, there are few more famous than the Appalachian Trail, which winds its way down the eastern USA.
 Beginning in Mount Katahdin in Maine and ending in Springer Mountain in Georgia, the trail passes through a staggering 14 states and extends almost 2,200 miles.
-While two million walkers attempt to walk the entire trail every year, only one in four makes it all the way.
+While two million walkers attempt to walk the entire trail every year, only one in four make it all the way.

 It usually takes five to seven months to hike the trail, so if you don’t have the time (or inclination!), you can hike segments of the route.
 One of the best sections weaves through the Great Smoky Mountains National Park in Tennessee and North Carolina.
-Here you can hike through leafy forests, up misty peaks, and past cascading waterfalls, and marvel at the hazy blue ridgelines defined against the sky.
+Here, you can hike through leafy forests, up misty peaks, and past cascading waterfalls, and marvel at the hazy blue ridgelines defined against the sky.

 3. The Slovenian Mountains

-Slovenia may be small, but it’s absolutely one of the best countries for hiking on the continent.
+Slovenia may be small, but it’s one of the best countries for hiking on the continent.
 There are five majestic mountain ranges within these borders and 9,300 miles of trails – which is seriously impressive when you consider the entire nation is little over 12,000 square miles!
 A whopping 60% of the land here is forest, so if you like to walk among the trees, you’ll be spoilt for choice.

 4. The Himalayas, Nepal

 The Himalayas might seem like an obvious choice for a hiking destination, but the most famous mountain range in the world can’t be ignored.
-Home to the world’s highest peaks, including mighty Mt Everest itself, Nepal is split into three physiographic areas – mountain, hills, and plains – meaning wherever you are in the country, hiking opportunities abound.
+Home to the world’s highest peaks, including mighty Mount Everest itself, Nepal is split into three physiographic areas – mountain, hills, and plains – meaning wherever you are in the country, hiking opportunities abound.

 5. The Atlas Mountains, Morocco